wasifzaman182/Safety-Critical-Systems/README.md

        event (undesired outcome).
     3. Single-Point Failures Can Be Uncovered and Eliminated:
     4. Events that appear in multiple minimum cut sets are considered critical, as their failure can significantly impact the system.
 Focusing on these common events is essential for effective risk mitigation
     5. Common-cause failures, where multiple components fail due to a shared cause, may not be immediately apparent in fault tree analysis.
-Special attention is required to identify and address potential common-cause failure modes.
+I would need special attention to identify and address potential common-cause failure modes.
     6. If Common-Cause Failure Mode Detected, Elimination Is Easy
     7. Fault tree analysis provides a static snapshot of the system state and relationships between events.
 It may not capture the dynamic aspects of fault propagation, such as the sequence of events over time
     8. Fault Tree Is a Snapshot of the System State